awslabs/sbt-aws/docs/public/README.md

 sbt-aws-cli <command> --help
 ```

 To get started, use the following command to configure the CLI with your Control Plane stack details.
+The arguments should be directly copied from the stack outputs.
 Remember you can use the `--help` flag to view the expected arguments.
 ```bash
 sbt-aws-cli configure
 ```